cr1901/website2/content/blog/nmigen-for-omigen-users.md

   foreseeable future, will) require yosys before the Place-And-Route (PNR) and bitstream generation.
-Since yosys will happily generate input files compatible with FOSS PNR tools{{fn(id=4)}} from RTLIL by design, this means that one can generate an FPGA bitstream using nMigen without any phase ever seeing a line of Verilog!
+Since yosys will happily generate input files compatible with FOSS PNR tools{{fn(id=4)}} from RTLIL by design, this means that one can generate an FPGA bitstream using nMigen without needing to target Verilog first (beyond the Verilog libraries yosys uses internally)!

 * nMigen uses Python context managers to implement flow control.

-  Context managers mean it is now possible to pair `comb` and `sync` statements under the same `If/Else/Elif` and `Switch/Case` blocks.
+  Context managers mean it is now possible to pair `comb` and `sync` statements under the same `If/Else/Elif` and `Switch/Case` and `FSM` blocks.
 The context managers have access to enough information to correctly handle statements with the same trigger condition but different clock domains (including combinational code).

   This feature has no equivalent in oMigen, where flow control constructs were tied to a specific clock domain via `self.sync += [If(..., ...).Else(...)]`.

   `FSM`s are also implemented as a context manager in nMigen, whereas in oMigen they are implemented as plan Modules with a `do_finalize` method that hooks into oMigen internals to generate the required code correctly.
+Because one can associate multiple domains to the same trigger condition using context managers, the `NextValue` node, commonly used to build FSMs in oMigen, is no longer needed and thus has been removed.

 * There are no more `Specials` and `do_finalize`.